SharkSnack/shiren-5/content/system/gameplay-basics.md

 ### Monster Spawns

+It varies by dungeon, but for the most part 1 monster is generated every 30 turns or so.

+- Monsters won't spawn if you're in the same room.
+- Monsters won't spawn inside a shop.

+Up to 20 characters can be present on a floor, including Shiren, allies, and NPCs.

+- N'mach will vanish when it tries to reveal itself if there are 20 characters present.

 ## Facilities

-See Villages for a complete list of available facilities.
+See <a href="/system/villages">Villages</a> for a complete list of available facilities.

 ### Storehouse